UniErase: Towards Balanced and Precise Unlearning in Language Models: Related Works

 \section{Related Works}

-\textbf{Machine Unlearning.} The concept of machine unlearning from traditional models \cite{bourtoule2021machine, chen2022graph, nguyen2022survey} is emerging as a rising approach for LLM alignment research~\cite{liu2025rethinking, thaker2024position}.
-Its primary goal is to enable LLMs to forget a subset $\mathcal{D}_f$ of training data $\mathcal{D}$ (e.g., privacy or harmful knowledge) and maintain the abilities on a retain set $\mathcal{D}_r\subset \mathcal{D}$, without the high cost of retraining~\cite{geng2025comprehensive}.
-Current mainstream approaches relying on fine-tuning and designing various loss functions for different objectives (forget $\mathcal{D}_f$ and retaining $\mathcal{D}_r$).
-Specifically, GD~\cite{liu2022continual} reduces the probability of generating responses to $\mathcal{D}_f$ by ascending gradients, and introduces another loss to constrain the deviation between the unlearned model and the original one~\cite{liu2022continual}.
-Meanwhile, NPO~\cite{zhang2024negative}, based on preference optimization~\cite{rafailov2023direct}, achieves unlearning by solely using $\mathcal{D}_f$ as negative preference, ignoring the positive term.
-Other works, such as RMU~\cite{huu2024effects} and LUNAR~\cite{shen2025lunar}, employ steering-vector-like approaches~\cite{cao2024personalized} to forcibly modify hidden states (but still via fine-tuning) and redirect $\mathcal{D}_f$ toward inability space.
-Additionally, SPUL\cite{bhaila2024soft} makes preliminary attempts in unlearning by adding soft prompts~\cite{li2021prefix, lester2021power} during inference to manipulate model responses, but without modifying parameters to achieve ``essential forgetting''.
+\textbf{Machine Unlearning.} The concept of machine unlearning~\citep{bourtoule2021machine} from traditional models \citep{chen2022graph, nguyen2022survey} is emerging as a rising research topic for LLMs~\citep{liu2025rethinking, thaker2024position}.
+Its primary goal is to enable LLMs to forget a subset $\mathcal{D}_f$ (e.g., privacy or harmful knowledge) of the training data $\mathcal{D}$ and maintain the knowledge on a retaining set $\mathcal{D}_r\subset \mathcal{D}$, without the high cost of retraining~\citep{geng2025comprehensive}.
+Mainstream approaches relying on the fine-tuning techniques and designing various loss functions for different objectives to simultaneously forget $\mathcal{D}_f$ and retain $\mathcal{D}_r$.
+For example, GD~\citep{liu2022continual} reduces the probability of generating outputs in $\mathcal{D}_f$ by ascending gradients, and introduces another loss to constrain the deviation.
+Meanwhile, NPO~\citep{zhang2024negative}, inspired by preference optimization~\citep{rafailov2023direct}, realizes unlearning by solely using $\mathcal{D}_f$ as negative preferences, ignoring the positive terms.
+Other works, such as RMU~\citep{huu2024effects} and LUNAR~\citep{shen2025lunar}, employ steering-vector-like approaches~\citep{cao2024personalized} to forcibly modify hidden states and redirect $\mathcal{D}_f$ toward the inability space.
+Additionally, SPUL~\citep{bhaila2024soft} makes preliminary attempts in unlearning by adding soft prompts~\citep{li2021prefix, lester2021power} during inference to manipulate model responses, but without modifying parameters to achieve essential forgetting.